Bryan-Az/DSC-Capstone-Result-Replication/README.md

 Website code is included in the 'docs' directory of this repo.

-To run code, create docker pod using jmduarte/capstone-particle-physics-domain:latest and group key to access data folder.
+To run the GENConv GNN model, create docker pod using jmduarte/capstone-particle-physics-domain:latest and group key to access data folder.

 Then clone this repo and cd into root folder.